google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/analyze-runtime.markdown

 ## How to identify layout bottlenecks

 Layout (or reflow in Firefox) is the process by which the browser calculates the positions and sizes of all the elements on a page.
-The web’s layout model means that one element can affect others, for example, the width of the `<body>` element typically affects its children’s widths and so on all the way up and down the tree.
+The web’s layout model means that one element can affect others; for example, the width of the `<body>` element typically affects its children’s widths, and so on, all the way up and down the tree.
 The process can be quite involved for the browser.

-General rule of thumb-- if you ask a geometric value back from the DOM before a frame is complete, you are going to find yourself with forced synchronous layouts.
-These so called "forced synchronous layouts" can be a big performance bottleneck if repeated frequently or performed for large DOM tree.
+A general rule of thumb-- if you ask for a geometric value back from the DOM before a frame is complete, you are going to find yourself with "forced synchronous layouts", which can be a big performance bottleneck if repeated frequently or performed for a large DOM tree.

 ### Tools

 The Chrome DevTools Timeline identifies when your application causes a forced asynchronous layout and marks such records with yellow warning icon: ![Forced synchronous layout warning](imgs/forced-synchronous.png).

-Layout thrashing is a forced-synchronous layout broken-record.
-JavaScript writes and then Reads from the DOM, multiple-times repeating, forcing the browser to re-calculate layout over and over again.
+"Layout thrashing" is a repetition of forced synchronous layout conditions.
+JavaScript writes and then reads from the DOM  multiple times, forcing the browser to re-calculate layout over and over again.

 Layout thrashing is easy to spot using a Timeline recording.
 Learn more in [Diagnose Forced Synchronous Layouts](tools/profile-performance/rendering-tools/forced-synchronous-layouts).
-Look for pattern-like multiple forced synchronous warnings:
+Look for a pattern of multiple forced synchronous warnings:

 ![Layout thrashing](imgs/layout-thrashing.png)

 ### Problems

-The following table describes common layout problems:
+The following table describes some common layout problems and potential solutions:

 <table class="table-3">
   <thead>